RyanCodrai/intuitive-ml/README.md

 # Machine learning from the ground up

-Machine learning methods implemented in NumPy with an emphasis on simple explanations and an abundance of well commented code.
+Machine learning methods implemented in NumPy with an emphasis on simple explanations and commented code.
+Inspired by https://github.com/eriklindernoren/ML-From-Scratch

 ## Getting Started